rosa-7/fraud-detection-system/README.md

 FraudShield Fusion is a Flask + SQLite digital fraud defense platform for phishing, scam, and online fraud awareness.

+## Problem Statement
+Online fraud and phishing attacks are increasing rapidly.
+This system helps users identify suspicious messages and URLs by analyzing content and assigning a risk score.

 ## Features
 - Multi-engine detection for messages, URLs, email content, payment requests, passwords, and bulk text
 - Privacy leak detection for Aadhaar, PAN, card-like numbers, bank details, OTP requests, and remote-access scams